 Living wage projects, led by diverse groups of partners and stakeholders, are taking place all over the world.
 As focus on this important topic has continued to grow, so too has the need for uniformity around how living wage gaps are calculated.
 Consistent and aligned living wage gap analysis is crucial to the effectiveness and credibility of strategies to close gaps and achieve decent standards of living for workers.
-For buyers or traders that have supply chain partners all around the globe, alignment around both the living wage gaps are measured is fundamental to building trust and the capacity to scale up.
+For buyers or traders that have supply chain partners all around the globe, alignment around both the living wage concept and how living wage gaps are measured is fundamental to building trust and the capacity to scale up.
 For producers and manufacturers that are asked to calculate the living wage gap at their production level, uniformity will ensure clarity and reduce inefficiencies.
-The IDH base report will serve as the physical evidence of all 1st- and 2nd party verifications, independent of the scheme that performed the verification.
-These guidelines are created to give clarity to 1st and 2nd party auditors that perform the verification of the living wage gap in the field.
+The IDH base report will serve as the physical evidence of all third-party verifications, independent of the scheme that performed the verification.
+These guidelines are created to give clarity to third-party schemes and their auditors.